The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 For the millions of consumers without a bank account, cashing a check isn’t easy.
-Some 7.1 million U.S. households have no checking or savings account at a bank or credit union, according to a 2019 survey from the Federal Deposit Insurance Corp.
+Some 5.9 million U.S. households have no checking or savings account at a bank or credit union, according to the Federal Deposit Insurance Corp.’s 2021 survey of unbanked and underbanked households.

 1. Cash your check at the issuing bank